-Adani group stocks: LIC notional loss at nearly Rs 50,000 crore in 2023; here're calculations
+Adani group stocks: LIC notional loss at Rs 50,000 crore in 50 days; here're calculations

 Life Insurance Corporation of India (LIC), the biggest domestic institutional investor, has witnessed an enormous notional loss of Rs 49,728 crore on its investments in the Adani group stocks.
 The combined market value of LIC’s investments in seven Adani stocks namely Adani Enterprises, Adani Green Energy, Adani Ports and Special Economic Zone, Adani Total Gas, Adani Transmission, Ambuja Cements and ACC plunged to Rs 33,242 crore as on February 23 from Rs 82,970 crore as on December 31, 2022.

 The above calculations are based on the difference between the market value of Adani shares as of December 31, 2022 and their current market value.
+LIC' total equity asset under management (AUM) stood at Rs 10.91 lakh crore as of December 31, 2022.

 Shares of 10-listed Adani group companies took a hit after the US short-seller Hindenburg Research on January 24, 2023 made serious allegations including accounting fraud and stock manipulations on the Adani group.
+Sharing his views on LIC investments, a senior finance ministry official said: “We cannot comment until official filing to exchanges.
+LIC is a diversified long-term investor in the market.
+The values of investments keep changing in the market.”

+Business Today has reached out to LIC for a comment and this story shall be updated when they respond.

 On an year-to-date (YTD) basis, shares of Adani Total Gas have plummeted the most, by 78.50 per cent till Thursday.
 It has been followed by Adani Green Energy (down 73.50 per cent), Adani Transmission (down 71.10 per cent), Adani Enterprises (down 64.10 per cent), Adani Power (down 48.40 per cent) and New Delhi Television (down 41.80 per cent).